 1 t. almond extract

-1 T. stevia powder (to taste – a little goes a long way and depending on your brand of stevia, you may need more or less.
-Go easy.
+1/4 c. cane sugar or about 1 T. stevia powder (use stevia to taste – a little goes a long way and depending on your brand of stevia, you may need more or less.
+Go easy. ;))

 Directions:

-1. Gently melt the coconut oil and combine it with all the other ingredients.
-Pour it over the cake and let it soak in for about an hour.
-You can refrigerate the cake which will harden the coconut oil and make it more like eating a cake-like Chocolate Coconut Cube or leave it on the counter for a moister cake like the one pictured above.
+2. melted coconut oil: Combine ingredients.
+Pour over a still warmed cake and let it soak in for about an hour.
+You can refrigerate the cake which will harden the coconut oil and make it more like eating a cake-like Chocolate Coconut Cubes or leave it on the counter for a moister cake like the one pictured above.